 ‘There’s a steady stream of new people coming through the door,’ she says.
 ‘It’s about capturing that opportunity.’

-Principal Adviser at TBA Financial Services, Sarah Hall, is in strong agreement, with the business now receiving two to five calls a week from prospective aged care clients.
+Principal Adviser at TBA Financial Advisers, Sarah Hall, is in strong agreement, with the business now receiving two to five calls a week from prospective aged care clients.

 ‘It’s become a big focus point for our revenue,’ she says.